viccherubini/datamodeler/README.md

 This all occurs because, again, the Models are essentially blind as to where they are stored.
 It is up to each data store adapter to determine how to store that model.
 Models, however, should be intelligent in that they contain most of the logic your application requires.
 Remember, you want **F A T** models and skinny controllers.

 Using DataModeler is simple.
 All of your models should extend the `\DataModeler\Model` class (which is fairly simple itself).
-Next, you will build a `\DataModeler\Loader` and `\DataModeler\Writer` object for loading models and writing them, respectively.
-A `\DataModeler\Adapater` instance is then built from an Abstract Factory class.
-Finally, the adapter is connected to through a consistent interface and attached to both the Loader and Writer objects.
-You can now load and write objects.

-Of course, the order is not important initially; the Adapter can be built before the Loader and Writer objects.
-However, to load and write objects, an Adapater much be attached to each of the Loader and Writer.

-You can attach multiple adapters to a single Writer.
-Each time `write()` is called on the Writer object, the Model sent to `write()` will be written to each attached Adapter.
+Next, you'll define your Model's field's datatypes along with other Models they reference.
+This means you can define heirarchial Models and ensure your data is consistent with what is in your datastore.

+Because of the complex nature of how Models can be loaded and written, you must define each Adapter you want to load from/save to.
+You'll most likely only use one Adapter, but adding a second to your application is simple.

-## Sample Writer Application
+## Sample Application
 	<?php

 	declare(encoding='UTF-8');

 	use DataModeler\Model,
-		DataModeler\Writer,
 		DataModeler\Adapter\Sql,
 		DataModeler\Adapter\Document\Redis;

 	require_once 'lib/Model.php';
-	require_once 'lib/Writer.php';
 	require_once 'lib/Adapter/Sql.php';
 	require_once 'lib/Adapter/Document/Redis.php';